 Don’t Drag Your Feet

 Once you’ve found a great candidate that you would like to extend an offer to, it’s essential that you move quickly.
 The best candidates will likely have the interest of several other companies besides your own; if you don’t move quickly, you risk losing them to the competition.

 You should certainly take the time to thoroughly evaluate your options before you make a hire.
 However, once you’ve decided that you would like to extend an offer to a candidate, act fast.
 When it comes to hiring great employees, it’s often the early bird that gets the worm.

 Giant career sites aren’t always the best places for new startups to search for employees.
 The competition for the best candidates on sites such as these is often simply too stiff.
 Instead, narrow your search to more niche career sites and approach candidates directly using platforms such as LinkedIn.
 If your company has a website that receives a decent amount of traffic, create a careers page on the site that details the positions you have open and invites interested candidates to contact you.

 Work to expand your connections however you can, and always be on the lookout for talent.
 Even if you form a connection with someone you might not need to hire right away, you should always be watching for talented individuals you can reach out to in the future when the need for their services comes up.

 New startups often live and die by the people that they hire.
-No matter how great you are at overseeing every role within your company, there comes a point in every company’s growth where the founders have to turn over the reigns to talented employees who are able to manage their positions tasks and responsibilities on their own.
+No matter how great you are at overseeing every role within your company (from product creation to credit card hacks for rewards) there comes a point in every company’s growth where the founders have to turn over the reigns to talented employees who are able to manage their positions tasks and responsibilities on their own.